 Although we collect records reflecting the history of Dorset, we do occasionally have some documents relating to areas outside of the county.
-This is often because, although a family were based in Dorset, they may have had interests elsewhere.
-We hold documents relating to the ownership of slaves in the Caribbean, often in collections donated by eminent families, such as the Pitt-Rivers collection.
+This is often because some families based in Dorset also had interests elsewhere.
+We hold documents relating to the enslavement of people in the Caribbean, often in collections donated by eminent families, such as the Pitt-Rivers collection.

 Take a look at the list below of documents relating to slavery.
 Contact us if you would like to find out more information or take a look at the original documents.

 |D-BKL/H/H/1/96||June 1816||Parliamentary issues including: a slave revolt in Barbados and the subject of William Wilberforce's Bill for the compulsory registration of slaves.
 Also mentioned, naval action by the British and Dutch against the Dey of Algiers following a massacre of fishermen under British protection.|

 |D-CRI/A/110/3/1||19 June 1771||Mortgage (1) William Halsted (2) Thomas Collet.
 Murmuring Brook plantation with schedule of 210 enslaved people by name with occupations on plantation.|

 |D-LEG/F/21||1794-1815||Letter to H O Wills about politics, slave trade and Mr Wilberforce (pp 93-94).|